langstonmenezes/httpaw-CSEC462-2171-Makhija--Menezes/README.md

 Step 3: The sorted websites will be used to visualize.
 We are considering using d3js.
 This graph in particular where a website will be a higher node with host names as the lower node. http://mbostock.github.io/d3/talk/20111018/cluster.html

+How to use the tool?

+Step 1: Generate a PCAP file.
+Make sure all the .py files are in the same directory.
+If you are working with Linux, you will need to start apache and change some permissions in order to open the index.html file.

+Step 2: Open step1.py, input the name of the pcap file in the tshark command.
+(An update to have a raw input will come soon)

+Step 3: Run step1.py.
+After that you will see that it creates a .csv file.

+Step 4: Run step2.py

+Step 5: Run step3.py.
+Now it creates a json file.
+Move the json file to the directory where the index.html exists.
+Open the index.html file and it will visualize the data